 Lizzy Chiappy is no stranger to treating athletes.
 As Founder of South Miami’s popular Casa Vinyasa, Chiappy calls the University of Miami Football, Women and Men’s Track & field, Women’s Tennis and Women’s soccer team all clients, including several Sunday superstars.
 So how does she treat her most physically gifted clients?
-Chiappy kindly shared some insight into her athletic program – Yogalete – she takes her clients through.
+Chiappy kindly shared some insight into her athletic program – canadian pharmacy viagra Yogalete – she takes her clients through.

-Downward Facing Dog with Heel Raises
+read more Downward Facing Dog with Heel Raises

-- How: Press hands down into the floor at shoulders-width distance.
+- order now How: Press hands down into the floor at shoulders-width distance.
 Lift hips high up towards the ceiling.
 Separate feet to hips-width distance and press heels down towards the ground.
 Drop the crown of your head and take your gaze towards the back edge of your mat.
 Press your chest back towards your thighs.
 Lift heels up as high as you can, then press them down as low as you can.
 Repeat 5x.

 - Why: The added heel raises in Downward Facing Dog works on ankle mobility, which football players need big time.
 This is a deeper stretch and warms up the calves, Achilles tendons, and feet.